MurdocAV/murdocav.github.io---Remastered/README.md

 TODO: 02/01/20: Reflick New image. --> Bonus: Use new project display format (Slider cards tray?)
 TODO: 08/01/20: Add a fliping-rotating? animation for different focus every week/month/season (choose 1).
 Display on web home.
 TODO: Allow scrolling on mobile sizes & different views.
 TODO: Reduce component bulk via using state for cards rather than new componenets.
-Lazy, not in a good way.
+Lazy, not in a good way.run